-What is a condom?
+Why use a condom?

-Where do you buy condoms?
+Where can you buy condoms?

 Advantages and disadvantages